yoonmoonsick/dnd2024/README.md

 - Level 3: Divine Fury
   - You can channel divine power into your strikes.
 On each of your turns while your Rage is active, the first creature you hit with a weapon or an Unarmed Strike takes extra damage equal to 1d6 plus half your Barbarian Level (round down).
 The extra damage is Necrotic or Radiant; you choose the type each time you deal the damage.
 - Level 3: Warrior of the Gods
   - A divine entity helps ensure you can continue the fight.
 You have a pool of four d12s that you can spend to heal yourself.
-As a Bonus Action, you can expend dice from the pool, roll them, and regain a number of Hit Points equal to the roll’s total.
+As a Bonus Action, you can expend dice from the pool, roll them, and regain a number of Hit Points equal to the roll's total.
 Your pool regains all expended dice when you finish a Long Rest.
-The pool’s maximum number of dice increases by one when you reach Barbarian Levels 6 (5 dice), 12 (6 dice), and 17 (7 dice).
+The pool's maximum number of dice increases by one when you reach Barbarian Levels 6 (5 dice), 12 (6 dice), and 17 (7 dice).
 - Level 6: Fanatical Focus
   - Once per active Rage, if you fail a saving throw, you can reroll it with a bonus equal to your Rage Damage bonus, and you must use the new roll.
 - Level 10: Zealous Presence
   - As a Bonus Action, you unleash a battle cry infused with divine energy.
 Creatures within 60 feet of you gain Advantage on attack rolls and saving throws for 2 turns.
-Once you use this feature, you can’t use it again until you finish a Long Rest unless you expend a use of your Rage (no action required) to restore your use of it.
+Once you use this feature, you can't use it again until you finish a Long Rest unless you expend a use of your Rage (no action required) to restore your use of it.

 ## Bard